Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 ## Make It Your Own

-Feel free to customize the project further.
+The included projects reflect the choices I made for my own collection, but they are by no means the only way to author these discs.

-Change the menus, artwork, music, fonts, navigation, or layouts however you like.
-The included projects are intended to provide a solid starting point rather than a strict template.
+Feel free to customize the menus, artwork, music, fonts, navigation, chapter layouts, or anything else to suit your own preferences.
+Whether you make a few small adjustments or completely redesign everything from scratch, the goal is to create a collection that you're happy with.

 ---